-- Members of the opposite sex who are not married may not be alone together in campus housing.
-Members of the opposite sex may visit each other in their apartments between the hours of 8:00 a.m. and 11 p.m.
+- Members of the opposite sex who are not married may not be alone together in on or off campus housing.
+Members of the opposite sex may visit each other in a residential setting between the hours of 8:00 a.m. and 11 p.m.
 Sunday through Thursday, and between the hours of 8:00 a.m. and 12:00 a.m.
 Friday through Saturday, provided there are at least three people in the apartment at all times and no apartment mates object.

 - Any student in the process of marital separation or divorce must notify the Vice President for Student Services and Communications and may be required to cease studies to give full attention to the protection and restoration of the family.

 - Students involved in a criminal or civil infraction are accountable to civil authorities but may also be subject to discipline by the institution.
 Southwestern Baptist Theological Seminary will not be bound to or limited by civil authority actions.